Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/README.md

 Attention: you must provide the *name* of the cluster!

-e.g.
+e.g. To emulate a datastore with 3 data centers, each consisting of 3 instances,

+where hinted-handoff in Cassandra is disabled, and timeout for each read / write operation is 500ms / 1000ms respectively:

 `./install-cassandra.sh test -t 3_3_3 -rt 500 -wt 1000`

-Then in the directory *CASSANDRA*, a sub-directory named *test_cluster* will be created.
+Then, in the directory *CASSANDRA*, a sub-directory named *test_cluster* will be created.
 All configurations, logs and data of each Cassandra instance will be stored in *test_cluster/node{id}* , where *id*=1/2/…/9.

-The Cassandra instances constitute a distributed datastore with 3 data centers, each consisting of 3 instances.

-Hinted-handoff in Cassandra is disabled.

-The value of timeout for each read / write operation is 500ms / 1000ms .
+After setting the configurations,